 most often affects the scalp, but it can also occur in the following areas:

 - in and around the ears

-Seborrheic eczema has a characteristic appearance and set of symptoms.
+Seborrheic eczema has a distinct appearance and set of symptoms:

-- Affected areas tend to be greasy and oily.
+- Skin in the affected area tends to be greasy and

 - Skin in the affected area may be red.